 Welcome to The New School.
-As a student, scholar, or exchange visitor you are joining a diverse and thriving community of academics and artists in one of the world's greatest cities.
-ISS recognizes the important contribution internationals make to our community, and our staff is dedicated to supporting your endeavors.
-To ensure your success at The New School, we provide immigration advice and cultural support in a welcoming and friendly environment.
-While we aim to be a home away from home, we also help you meet the challenge of stepping outside the boundaries of the things you already know or believe to face a whole new world of possibility through interaction with American students and other members of the community.
+Whether as a student, scholar, or exchange visitor, you are joining a diverse and thriving academic and artistic community in one of the world's great cities.
+Our International Student and Scholar Services staff is dedicated to supporting your endeavors and ensuring your success at The New School.
 We look forward to meeting you.
+We provide both immigration advice and cultural support in a welcoming and friendly environment.
+We want The New School to be your home away from home.
+We are here to help you meet the challenge of stepping outside the boundaries of the world you know as you interact with other students and members of the university community.

-International Student Services seeks to foster a high level of international education exchange and to enhance the intellectual, artistic, cultural, and social development of students, scholars, exchange visitors, faculty, and administrative staff in a welcoming environment as part of the wider mission of Student Services and the university.
+International Student and Scholar Services fosters international education exchange and works to enhance the intellectual, artistic, cultural, and social development of international students, scholars, exchange visitors, faculty, and administrative staff as part of the wider mission of Student Services and the university.

-International Student Services shares the University's equal opportunity, affirmative actionanti-discrimination policies, Safe Zone and the University Social Justice Committee's missionto combat discrimination, foster inclusiveness, and respect differences both within the international community at The New School and among international and domestic students, staff, faculty, and the wider New York City community.
-ISS actively seeks to include differing perspectives from all regions of the world, including Africa, Asia, the Americas, Oceania, and Europe, in its programming and to promote intercultural understanding and offer its services without discrimination.
+International Student and Scholar Services shares the University's equal opportunity, affirmative action anti-discrimination policies, including Safe Zone and the University Social Justice Committee's mission to oppose discrimination, foster inclusiveness, and respect differences within the international community at The New School and among all students, staff, faculty, and the wider New York City community.
+ISSS offer its services without discrimination and actively works to include differing perspectives from all regions of the world in its programs to promote intercultural understanding.

-The top countries of origin represented on campus are South Korea, Japan, Canada, Taiwan, India, Turkey, Germany, Israel, the United Kingdom, Mexico, China, and Brazil.
+The New School currently hosts more than 3,000 international students, researchers, and scholars from 118 countries (approximately 29 percent of our student population).
+According to the Institute of International Education, The New School ranks as one of the top five New York City metropolitan area universities with international student enrollment.
+The top countries of origin represented on campus are South Korea, Canada, China, India, Taiwan, Mexico, Brazil, Japan, Turkey, and the United Kingdom.
 Parsons The New School for Design is host to the largest number of international students and scholars—more than 1,000 students.
-At Mannes, nearly 41 percent of the students enrolled are international.
+At Mannes College The New School for Music, nearly 41 percent of students enrolled are international.

 Find us on Facebook